Mainframe-Archive/dovetail/README.md

 ## License + Copyright

-TODO: License?
+Dovetail may be redistributed according to the BSD 3-Clause License.

-Copyright (c) ThusFresh, Inc., 2015
+Copyright (c) 2015, ThusFresh Inc